 - Big Sister Bully: Beats up Rachel, her little sister.
-Though to be fair, Rachel is the one who always starts it.
+Though to be fair, Rachel is the one who always starts it by provoking her.

 - Deadpan Snarker: The most sarcastic character in the World of Snark that is Overland Park.
 Bridget has been so jaded by her horrendous life that almost every word she utters is rife with deadpan disdain.

-- Fiery Redhead: She's very angry, though it manifests in a mostly deadpan way than screaming and shouting.
+- Fiery Redhead: She's very angry, though it manifests in a passive-aggressive deadpan way rather than screaming and shouting.

 - Informed Deformity: Amongst the numerous things that could not make her life awfuller than it already is, is her saying that she has alopecia.
 Her hair looks okay, compared to FPB-positive Mackenzie.
 Also lost twenty-five percent control of her sphincter muscles, having ovarian cysts, and peeing the bed still.
 Nine times out of ten, they go unnoticed save for awkward silence reactions.

 - Jaded Washout: Her adult life sucks, let's just leave it at that.